Titicut Follies: Development

 Titicut Follies was the beginning of the documentary career of Frederick Wiseman, a Boston-born lawyer turned filmmaker.
 He had taken his law classes from Boston University to the institution for educational purposes and had "wanted to do a film there".
 He began calling the facility superintendent, seeking permission to film a year prior to production.
 Wiseman had previously produced The Cool World (1964), based on Warren Miller’s novel of the same name, an experience that informed his desire to direct.

 Filming

 Wiseman drafted a proposal that was verbally agreed to by the superintendent, which later came into question when the film began distribution.
 Following that agreement, filming began, with corrections staff following Wiseman at all times and determining on the spot whether the subjects filmed were mentally competent, adding further confusion to an already fraught process.
 While on location, Wiseman recorded the sound and directed the cameraman —established ethnographic filmmaker John Marshall—via microphone or by hand.

 Post-production

 Twenty-nine days were spent documenting the conditions at Bridgewater and 80,000 feet of film were shot.
 Wiseman spent approximately a year editing the footage into the final 84-minute narrative.
+Wiseman edited the film in secret, working after hours in the editing rooms at WGBH-TV.